Rome in a day: a practical guide to discover the essentials of the city

 Vatican City in the heart of Rome | © Christopher Czermak

 As the proud Italians say of their homeland: "Roma, non basta una vita".
 In other words, a lifetime is not enough to get to know the Eternal City.
-24 hours will only give you enough time to whet your appetite and as a first contact with the Italian capital.
+24 hours will only be enough to whet your appetite and as a first contact with the Italian capital.
 After this first crush, you will be left wanting much more!

 Are you organizing your trip to Rome and don't know where to start?
-In this 1-day guide I will help you plan your route through the city, take you on a walk through the Rome of postcards and movies and give you some gastronomic tips to make the most of your time and make it worth twice as much.
+In this 1-day guide I will help you plan your route through the city, take you on a tour of the Rome of postcards and movies and give you some gastronomic tips to make the most of your time and make it worth twice as much.
 Here we go!

 Buongiorno, principessa!
-As the saying goes: "the early bird catches the worm".
+As the saying goes, "the early bird catches the worm."
 Get up early to enjoy the dolce far niente (the pleasure of doing nothing) with one of those breakfasts that will knock your socks off.
-There is no better pleasure on vacation than contemplating the best panoramic views of Rome with a cappuccino, and then some, in your hand.
+There is no better pleasure on vacation than contemplating the best panoramic views of Rome with a cappuccino, and something else, in your hand.
 I tell you from experience!

 If you have a sweet tooth, you'll love the Sicilian pastry shop Dagnino, located near Piazza Repubblica and the oldest of its kind in Rome.
-Opened in 1955, its owners have kept the atmosphere and charm of the place intact without letting the years pass by.
+Opened in 1955, its owners have kept the atmosphere and charm of the place intact as the years have not passed.

-In addition to its delicious desserts, the emblematic space is worth a visit.
+In addition to its delicious desserts, the iconic space is worth a visit.
 In the cafeteria lounge you can admire the paintings and carved wooden figures of women representing the cities of Sicily.
-Its shop windows, filled with cakes and other succulent delights, also host contemporary art exhibitions.
+Its shop windows, filled with cakes and other succulent delights, also host exhibitions of contemporary art.

 Option 2: breakfast in the cafe of an architectural jewel

-For foodies and savory lovers, the Chiostro del Bramante café offers not only traditional breakfasts with brownies, muffins, homemade cheesecake with chestnuts (especially in the Roman autumn) and fresh juices, but also a brunch with a breathtaking view of the cloister.
+For foodies and savory lovers, the Chiostro del Bramante café offers, in addition to traditional breakfasts with brownies, muffins, homemade cheesecake with chestnuts (especially in the Roman autumn) and fresh juices, a brunch with a breathtaking view of the cloister.
 Yes, you read that right.
 This is the cafe of a former convent of Renaissance architecture converted into an exhibition hall today, combining the classic with the modern.

-After recharging your batteries with lunch, you can visit their brand new exhibitions, some as significant as the one dedicated to Banksy, one of the greatest exponents of street art.
-Enjoy your artistic and culinary enjoyment!
+After recharging your batteries with lunch, you can visit its brand new exhibitions, some as significant as the one dedicated to Banksy, one of the greatest exponents of street art.
+Enjoy your artistic and culinary pleasure!

-2. Early morning tour of the Colosseum and Roman Forum
+2. Take an early morning tour of the Colosseum and the Roman Forum.

 Any advice?
-Buy the tickets well in advance
+Buy your tickets well in advance

 Did you know that until the twentieth century no building in the world exceeded the capacity of the Colosseum?
 This and other anecdotes you will discover through the eyes of an expert guide who will accompany you throughout your tour if you book a tour.
 I recommend that you buy tickets to the Colosseum well in advance, as it is one of the seven wonders of the modern world and is usually crowded with tourists.
 The queues are miles long!